omegaml/omegaml/docs/source/guide/advanced/scripts/apps.rst

 .. contents::

-Similarly to script modules omega|ml can deploy Flask-based applications using the commercial edition's apphub component.
+Similarly to script modules omega-ml can deploy Flask-based applications using the commercial edition's apphub component.
 An example Flask application is provided at `hello flask`_